TN Visa – The Complete Guide

-If you want to extend the period that your TN visa is valid, your employer can file a Form I-129 extension petition the USCIS.
+If you want to extend the period that your TN visa is valid, your employer can file a Form I-129 extension petition with USCIS.
 If your job continues to satisfy the TN requirements, your stay will be extended.

 There are specific time periods and processing times that apply to extension petitions.
 Your employer cannot file an extension petition before 6 months till the end of your current TN visa.
-Processing times for this extension can take anything from 2 to 7 months, but fortunately, USCIS has a premium processing service available at additional cost.
+Processing times for this extension can take anything from 2 to 7 months, but fortunately, USCIS has a premium processing service available at an additional cost.
 Processing time on this premium service is 15 calendar days.

 Reapplying for TN Status